Select the right hospital

 The aorta is the main blood vessel that supplies blood to your body.
 It runs from your heart down through your chest and abdomen.
 In some people, as they get older, the wall of the aorta in the abdomen can become weak.
 It can then start to expand and form an abdominal aortic aneurysm.
 The condition is most common in men aged 65 and over.

-We will ask the patient to lie down and lift up or unbutton their shirt.
-We will put a cool gel on their abdomen.
-We will then slide the scanning sensor over their skin.
+You will be asked to lie down and lift up or unbutton your shirt.
+We will put a cool gel on your abdomen.
+We will then slide the scanning sensor over your skin.

 The scan will show a picture of the aorta on a screen and we will measure it.
-We tell the patient the results straight away and also send a copy to their GP practice.
+We will tell you the results straight away and send a copy to your GP practice.

 Patient information leaflet download.